No Result

 This is an important part of the process, particularly if the item being painted is going to be subjected to moisture.
 You will need to select a primer that is best for your project, you can either choose to use a brush or roller or a sprayer depending on the job.

-Water-based primers are not recommended as a primer for metal, as the moisture will get through.
+Water-based primers are not recommended as a primer for metal, as moisture will still be able to penetrate.
 You can get a rust-resistant primer or a galvanized primer, which is best for surfaces that inhibit paint from clinging to the surface.
-The primer that works best on steel and iron surfaces both inside and outdoors is the iron oxide and zinc chromate primers
+The primers that works best on steel and iron surfaces both inside and outdoors are iron oxide and zinc chromate primers

 If you do need to repair any holes or minor dents, you can do this by sanding the area until you get to the metal.
 Clean the area using mineral spirits and a degreaser.
 Smaller holes can be filled with a recommended epoxy.
-For bigger holes, use an epoxy filler and place a fiberglass mesh over this, which is slightly bigger than the hole.
+For bigger holes, use an epoxy filler and place a fiberglass mesh over the hole.
+Use one that is slightly bigger than the hole.
 Cover with epoxy working from the furthest point inward.

 Apply your Metal Paint

 Apply your paint using either a roller, a brush, or spray.
 You might have to apply anything from one to several layers, which is dependent on the product you are using.
-The paint should be dry before going onto the next layer.
-Once done, let everything dry overnight
+The paint should be touch dry before going onto the next layer.
+Once done, let everything cure overnight

 Painting on metal might be a bit daunting but following the correct steps should make it easier.
 The main issue to consider when painting metal is to make sure you have done the preparation properly and that you have the appropriate tools and paint to do the job.